 BIOL 281.
 Cell Biology Laboratory The focus of the laboratory will be on current techniques used to study cellular structure and function.
 Concurrent registration in Biology 280 required.
 Prerequisite: Biology 125 and 126.
 2 cr., NE, FallR.
 Mitra

 BIOL 302.
 Methods of Teaching Science This course will explore teaching methods for the life and physical sciences in grades 5-12.
 Curricular materials and active learning labs will be discussed and developed.
 In addition, time outside of class will be spent observing and teaching in local science classrooms.
 Will not count toward a biology major.
 Prerequisite: Permission of instructor.
 6 cr., SI, Not offered in 2015-2016.

 BIOL 307.
-Biology in Australia and New Zealand: Evolutionary Ecology of Australia and New Zealand The evolutionary histories of Australia and New Zealand are unique because of their relative isolation from other continental land masses.
+Australia/New Zealand Program: Evolutionary Ecology of Australia and New Zealand The evolutionary histories of Australia and New Zealand are unique because of their relative isolation from other continental land masses.
 This course will explore the biogeography of these areas, with emphasis on the evolutionary diversification of endemic lineages of organisms including mammals (such as marsupials), birds (such as moas), plants, and insects.
-Class research projects on site will examine how ecological interactions have evolved among these unique species, and how these interactions are being affected by the large number of introduced species now present.
-Prerequisite: Biology 125 and 126, and one additional course in ecology, evolution, or physiology.
+Class research projects on site will examine how ecological interactions have evolved among these unique species, and how these interactions are being affected by the large number of introduced species now present Prerequisite: Biology 125 and 126, and one additional course in ecology, evolution, or physiology.
 6 cr., NE, QRE, Offered in alternate years.
-Not offered in 2014-2015.
+WinterM.
+McKone

 BIOL 310.
 Immunology This course will examine the role of the immune system in defense, allergic reactions, and autoimmunity.
 Topics to be covered include the structure and function of antibodies, cytokines, the role of the major histocompatibility complex in antigen presentation, cellular immunity, immunodeficiencies, and current techniques used to study immune responses.
 Prerequisite: Biology 125 and 126 and either Biology 240 or 280.
 6 cr., NE, QRE, WinterD.
 Walser-Kuntz